istresearch/scrapy-cluster/docs/topics/kafka-monitor/api.rst

     * **machine** - Gathers information about the different spider machines in your cluster

 Stats request results typically have numeric values for dictionary keys, like ``900``, ``3600``, ``86400``, or in the special case ``lifetime``.
 These numbers indicate **rolling time windows** in seconds for processing throughput.
-So if you see a value like ``"3600":14`` you can interpret this like `in the last 3600 seconds, the kafka-monitor saw 14 requests"`.
+So if you see a value like ``"3600":14`` you can interpret this as `in the last 3600 seconds, the kafka-monitor saw 14 requests"`.
 In the case of lifetime, it is the total count over the cluster's operation.

 Examples
 ^^^^^^^^